Cost of Attendance

 Financial Aid for Graduate Students

 You can believe us when we say that we strive to make the USF experience as affordable as possible for students and their families.
-In 2016-17, more than 25,000 students received an average financial aid package of $9,570.
+In 2018-19, we awarded more than $500 million in financial aid to students.

 Learn more about the types of aid available and how to apply below or visit USF’s Office of University Financial Aid and Scholarships for comprehensive financial aid information.